 But secondly, I want to address this idea that taking special care to accommodate trans women might somehow take away from the resources available to cis women.
 Much like the previous argument, this claim is only valid if we accept the unstated premise that cis women’s needs are more important than trans women’s.
 If, for instance, someone said that they were going to exclude poor women from their shelter, because the unique needs caused by their poverty were too difficult to accommodate (and certainly, poor women facing abusive situations may have more complex needs and have more difficulty extricating themselves from a situation in which they are wholly dependent on their abuser for their welfare), it would be patently obvious that this is a ridiculous, discriminatory, and just plain awful thing to do.

-So why do we allow the same treatment to be applied to trans women (who are in fact, at extremely elevated risks of violence, abuse, poverty, and many other risk factors that we would normally consider as making someone a higher priority target for thee kinds of services).
+So why do we allow the same treatment to be applied to trans women (who are in fact at extremely elevated risks of violence, abuse, poverty, and many other risk factors that we would normally consider as making someone a higher priority target for these kinds of services).
 Rather than being excluded, trans women should be a priority group targeted by women’s shelters offering community support.